 Absolutely.
 Here are three simple ways to get started in getting to know us better:

 - First: fill out the Yellow Welcome Card (also found at the sign-up table and in the pew racks) so that we can add you to our mailing list.
-A monthly newsletter provides lots of information regarding both past and future events and will give you a chance to see the many ways that First Pres connects both with its congregation as well as with the community at large.
-You do not have to be a member to participate.
+A weekly e-mail blast provides lots of information regarding future events and will give you a chance to see the many ways that First Pres connects both with its congregation as well as with the community at large.
+You do not have to be a member to receive the e-blast.
+Reflections – a photo-essay journal is published three times a year by First Pres and is available on this website or by surface mail.

 - Then: when you feel ready, start wearing a name tag!
 You can request one at the sign-up table located in the area outside the inner church doors.
 We’ll make it for you and put it on the nametag board in Assembly Hall.
 We try to wear name tags at Sunday services to help all of us reach out to newer folks and make everyone feel welcome.